alexandra-zaharia/CoMetGeNe/README.md

 data/ype/path_mpn00010.kgml, path_mpn00020.kgml, ...
 ```

-It is important to preserve this type of directory structure if you launch `CoMetGeNe.py` directly; in case `CoMetGeNe_launcher.py` was used, this particular directory structure is ensured.
+It is important to preserve this type of directory structure if `CoMetGeNe.py` is launched directly; in case `CoMetGeNe_launcher.py` was used, this particular directory structure is ensured.

 ### Genomic conservation patterns (grouping by genes)